orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 - envelope provided by the operator, but timestamp evidence is externally anchored;
 - public key hosted by the operator, but reconstruction rules are independently archived;
 - envelope uploaded by the user, but the public key is operator-hosted;
-- verifier interface is open source, but key materials remain operator-controlled.
+- verifier interface is open source, but key materials remain operator-controlled;
+- materials are hosted across different technical domains, but operational control is unresolved.

 For `v0.1.1`, mixed cases should be classified as: